CauldronDevelopmentLLC/oh-brother/README.md

 4. Download the firmware
 5. Upload the firmware to the printer over port 9100 (PDL-Datastream / jetdirect)

+*Note: Make sure the required protocols are enabled in the printer settings*

 ## Tested with:

 - MFC-9332CDW